Stock markets find a floor as Chinese data soothe nerves

 Futures <0#FF:> moved to price in a 100% probability of a Fed cut in September and a near 24% chance of a half-point cut.
 Some 75 basis points of easing is implied by January, with rates ultimately reaching 1%.

-European and U.S. government bond yields rose on Thursday, with German and French 10-year yields up from record lows after a rally in recent sessions.
+European and U.S. government bond yields rose on Thursday, with German <DE10YT=RR> and French <FR10YT=RR> 10-year yields up from record lows after a rally in recent sessions.

-In foreign exchange markets, the Japanese yen rose again, gaining 0.2% to 106.04 yen per dollar.
+In foreign exchange markets, the Japanese yen rose again, gaining 0.2% to 106.04 yen per dollar <JPY=EBS>.
 The yen tends to gain at times of uncertainty, and its rise this week underlined investor fears.

 China's yuan also gained.
 In the offshore market it rose 0.2% to 7.07 yuan per dollar after touching as high as 7.14 yuan on Tuesday.